Ajay Barsatilal Shahu

 These early vitamin deficiency symptoms represent the first stage of nutrient depletion.
 When identified early, most deficiencies can be corrected through dietary changes or oral supplements.

-• Persistent fatigue: Feeling exhausted even after adequate sleep; commonly linked to Vitamin D deficiency in India or iron deficiency
+• Persistent fatigue: Feeling exhausted even after adequate sleep; commonly linked to Vitamin D deficiency in India

 • Low immunity: Recurrent infections or slow recovery may be associated with low Vitamin C or Vitamin D levels